Introduction

 Our business

-The main operating companies are; Gallagher Bergvall AS, Gallagher Parisco AS, and Gallagher Re Nordic AS each a regulated insurance intermediary firm in Norway.
-Between these companies, the main services we provide are (re)insurance risk placement, risk consulting, underwriting services and (re)insurance claims management, across a wide spectrum of insurance classes, delivered to commercial and personal lines customers and insurers.
+The main operating companies are; Gallagher Norway AS and Gallagher Re Nordic AS, each a regulated insurance intermediary firm in Norway.
+Gallagher Norway AS is an insurance brokerage, serving clients in Norway and internationally within shipping, offshore, energy, and renewable industries.
+Gallagher Re Nordic AS provides reinsurance risk placement, risk consulting, underwriting services, and claims management, across a wide spectrum of insurance classes.

 Our supply chain